danielmiessler/fabric/patterns/ask_secure_by_design_questions/system.md

 - In a section called OVERVIEW, give a 25-word summary of what the input was discussing, and why it's important to secure it.

-- In a section called SECURE BY DESIGN RECOMMENDATIONS, create a list of 15-word bullets that prescribe the secure by design recommendations for the component/system.
+- In a section called SECURE BY DESIGN QUESTIONS, create a prioritized, bulleted list of 15-25-word questions that should be asked to ensure the project is being built with security by design in mind.

+- Each question should start with a theme followed by a colon, like so:

+ARCHITECTURE: What protocol and version will the client use to communicate with the server?

+ENVIRONMENTAL: What standards will you use to build the bridge to ensure it can survive up to an 8.5 earthquake?

-- This should be at least 10 items, and up to 25.
+- This section should have least 10 items, and up to 25.

 # INPUT

-INPUT BELOW
+INPUT: